 The HealthifyMe smart scale is carefully designed to give you correct data coupled with the advantage of our pro coach experience.

-These electronic devices track details about body composition including body fat percentage, bone mass, muscle mass and not only weight.
-Thus giving comprehensive information about your health.
+These electronic devices track details about body composition including body fat percentage, bone mass, muscle mass along with weight giving comprehensive information about your health.

 HealthifyPro is a complete package that comes with a smart scale to keep a tab on your progress, specialized coaches to give your personalized feedback and smart AI assistance along with the advanced CGM experience at your fingertips.